Aangniu/aangniu.github.io/_pages/cv.md

 Honors
 ======
+* Dec.
+2023: OSPA (Outstanding Student Presentation Awards) at AGU 2023
 * Sept.
 2021: Graduated with distinction from ETH Zurich
 * Sept.
 2019 - Sept.
-2021: Awarded Master scholarship for two years, ETH Zurich
+2021: Awarded the Master Scholarship Program for two years from ETH Zurich
 * July.
 2019: Graduated with distinction from Tianjin University

 Talks